dpellegr/PolyGear/README.md

 <img src="https://raw.githubusercontent.com/dpellegr/PolyGear/master/imgs/bevels.svg" height="300">

-The construction of the bevel gears starts from the reference circle of the bottom face.
-It is always centered at the origin of the XY plane and its radius (*r<sub>ref</sub>* in the figure above) is determined by the module and the number of teeth (as for spur gears).
+The construction of bevel gears starts from the reference circle of the bottom face.
+This is always centered around the origin of and lies in the XY plane.
+Its radius (*r<sub>ref</sub>* in the figure above) is determined by the module and the by number of teeth (as for spur gears).
 The next important parameter is the `cone_angle` *⍺* defined as half of the vertex angle of the cone on which the teeth of the gear lie.
 Finally one needs to define either `w` or `z`, the first represents the slant height of the teeth (parallel to the cone face), the second is the height of the teeth (parallel to the cone axis which is the z axis).
-Preferring `w` over `z` ensures matching tooth widths when pairing gears with different cone angles.
+Preferring `w` over `z` ensures matching tooth widths when pairing bevel gears with different cone angles.

-At this point the reference radius of the top face is determined and the construction is completed.
+At this point the reference radius of the top face is fully constrained and the construction is completed.

 ### Why does the bottom face of my bevel gear lie at negative z?